-The project (2017) is going to find out whether more widespread ABA will reduce the cost of autism for society, it says.
+The project (2017) was going to find out whether more widespread ABA would reduce the cost of autism for society.
 Summarised.
-It claims that this cost is £32 billion for the UK. £1.5 million per person, it says.
+It claimed that this cost is £32 billion for the UK. £1.5 million per person, it says.
 It links to the paper here by Knapp et al, 2009.
-The actual figures in the paper are lower than this, curiously.
-But, let's assume we start with the £32 billion.
+I've put one of the bizarre financial tables from it above.
+Apparently autistic adults with an average or higher IQ cost society £14,000 a year in 'hospital costs' and nearly £20,000 a year in 'lost employment'.

 In 2009, we had almost no idea how many people in the UK are autistic.

-In 2017, we still don't know how many people in the UK are autistic.
+In 2017, we still didn't know how many people in the UK are autistic.

-Somehow, though, we 'just know' that all of them cost an average of £1.5 million to society.
+Somehow, though, we 'just know' the cost to society.

 In 2009, we had identified almost none of the autistic females.

-In 2009, we had identified very few older adults who had missed diagnosis.
+In 2009, we had identified very few older adults who had missed diagnosis when younger.

 In 2009, we had identified almost no autistic People of Colour, mistaking autistic behaviours for cultural ones in many instances.